Antique 19C Chinese Porcelain Bowl Bleu de Hue Vietnamese Marked Base

 Out of stock

-Condition Report: just some frits to the rim.
-Size 114x60mm DiameterxHeight
+Condition Report: 1 line from rim.
+Size 124x55mm DiameterxHeight

 Superb antique Chinese porcelain bowl with a dragon and carp, painted in underglaze cobalt blue on white porcelain ground.

 From the 1700s onwards, kings of the Le-Trinh dynasty in Vietnam ordered porcelain from China for their court.
 This type is named after Hue, the 19th-century capital of the last royal dynasty in Vietnam, the Nguyen dynasty (1802-1945).
 Although Chinese artisans executed the painting, Vietnamese rulers dictated the designs.
 Each ruler ordered ceramics of his own liking for use in his court, as well as presentation pieces to give to members of royal families and mandarin officials.

 The Neifu mark appears to start around 1841-1883; at the end of the 19th century metal rims had become very popular, to protect the rim from damage.

 There is a similar bowl in the collection of the Art Gallery New South Wales, with a dragon spitting fire amongst circular clouds, the design stopping short at the rim, accession number 168.2002

 We start an auction every week on thursday, ending the next sunday;

 We combine shipment and have over 2500 fixed listings in store,

 always good to take a look if you see other items you like to save some shipping